Kal-El-1412/Nalyze/connector/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary

-## Three-Prompt Enhancement Complete
+## Four-Prompt Enhancement Complete

-This document summarizes the three-part enhancement to the `/chat` endpoint.
+This document summarizes the four-part enhancement to the `/chat` endpoint.

 ---